Cryptocurrency Exchange Says It Can't Access Millions After CEO Unexpectedly Died

 When Quadriga was fully operational, its users could use a variety of means to fund an account with the exchange, from online transfers and automatic deposits to paying via cash or a debit card at thousands of Canada Post locations.
 Robertson said the many types of deposits made it difficult for the company to stop the inflow of money — even as it lost its ability to access or disburse funds.

 Robertson said Quadriga would consider selling its cryptocurrency platform as an option to fulfill its obligations to customers and creditors.
-Other companies have already come forward to express interest, she said, warning that the platform's value would almost certainly be undercut if the company faces a legal threat from its users.
+Other companies have already come forward to express interest, she said, warning that the platform's value would almost certainly be undercut if the company faced a legal threat from its users.